The Kite Runner: Controversy in the United States

 The American Library Association reported that The Kite Runner was one of its most-challenged books of 2008, with multiple attempts to remove it from libraries due to its "offensive language, sexually explicit [content], and unsuit[ability for] age group."
 Afghan American readers were particularly critical towards the depiction of Pashtuns as oppressors and Hazaras as the oppressed.
 Hosseini responded in an interview, "They never say I am speaking about things that are untrue.
 Their beef is, 'Why do you have to talk about these things and embarrass us?
 Don't you love your country?'"
 Afghan-Austrian journalist Emran Feroz, however, criticized the novel for oversimplifying ethnic relations in Afghanistan and portraying Pashtuns in general in an overly negative light.
 Feroz further expressed concern that works by Hosseini, who was raised in a culturally Tajik context rather than Pashtun, would prevent western readers from developing a more nuanced view of Afghanistan.

 The Kite Runner was one of the most banned books in 2021-2022.
 As of 2024, the book has been banned from libraries at schools in Florida, Michigan, South Carolina, Tennessee, Texas, Utah, Pennsylvania, Idaho, and Wisconsin.

-In February 2025, the United States Department of Defense flagged the book for temporary removal Pentagon-run schools pending a review of its compliance with federal policies.
+In February 2025, the United States Department of Defense flagged the book for temporary removal from Pentagon-run schools pending a review of its compliance with federal policies.

 Film controversy in Afghanistan

 The film generated more controversy through the 30-second rape scene, with threats made against the child actors, who originated from Afghanistan.
-Zekeria Ebrahimi, the 12-year-old actor who portrayed Amir, had to be removed from school after his Hazara classmates threatened to kill him, and Paramount Pictures was eventually forced to relocate three of the children to the United Arab Emirates.
+Zekeria Ebrahimi, the 12-year-old actor who portrayed young Amir, had to be removed from school after his Hazara classmates threatened to kill him, and Paramount Pictures was eventually forced to relocate three of the children who starred in the movie to the United Arab Emirates.
 Afghanistan's Ministry of Culture banned the film from distribution in cinemas or DVD stores, citing the possibility that the movie's ethnically charged rape scene could incite racial violence within Afghanistan.

 Translations

 Rema Menon translated this book into Malayalam under the title Pattam Parathunnavar.

+Tzila Elazar (he) has translated the book in 2004 to Hebrew, under the title Rodef Ha'Afifonim.